Archive A Parents’ Guide to Dangers of Social Media for Kids

 Privacy Risks on Social Media

-Kids on social media are at risk of divulging private information to people they shouldn’t.
+Kids on social media are at risk of sharing personal information with people they shouldn’t.
 Children tend to follow people on social media whom they might not know very well.
 As a result, sharing private photos, videos, or information such as addresses, phone numbers, and locations can put kids at risk.
-Moreover, children may sometimes post pictures or videos of themselves in improper clothing or situations that can risk their and others’ characters.
+Moreover, children may sometimes post pictures or videos of themselves in improper clothing or situations that can risk their and others’ reputations.

 Security Risks on Social Media